 The Gospel is indeed all about nothing.
 For there is no evil in this world that God has not overcome.
-Neither life nor death shall be able to separate us from the love of God in Christ Jesus our Lord.
+Neither life nor death shall separate us from the love of God in Christ Jesus our Lord.
 Because neither life nor death could stop our Lord from taking on your sin and rising again for you.
 Amen.